misttechnologies/custom-range-input/README.md

 ```

 Make sure your node version is ^6.0.0 to run tests.
-Also selenium-standalone is required to be installed blobally to run tests.
+Also selenium-standalone is required to be installed globally to run tests.

 ```sh
 npm install -g selenium-standalone@6.0.1